-Ownership Rights: Canadian law does not recognize the concept of a "work made for hire," which is a phrase often contained in U.S.-based agreements.
-In a software scenario, typically, the author of the computer program is the first owner of copyright in the program.
+Ownership Rights: Canadian law does not recognize the concept of "work made for hire," which is a phrase often contained in U.S.-based agreements.
+In a software scenario, typically, the author of a computer program is the first owner of copyright in the program.
 If the author is employed for the purpose of creating software, then the employer will generally be the first owner of copyright in the software.
 The law is similar for inventions and trade secrets.
-In a situation in which a copyrighted work is being created for a customer by a contractor, the contractor, as author, will be the owner of the work unless the contractor has entered into a written assignment of such copyright in favour of the customer.
+In situations where a copyrightprotected work is created expressly for a customer by a contractor, the contractor, as author, will own the work unless the contractor has entered into a written assignment of copyright in favour of the customer.
 It is also standard practice in Canada to have such a written assignment accompanied by an express waiver of moral rights in the work.